-The Botany Plot on Cameron Boulevard is additional in-ground protected plant research space open to all labs for plant experiments.
+The Botany Plot on Cameron Boulevard is an additional in-ground protected plant research space open to all labs for plant experiments.

-Since 1931, the Duke Forest has served as Duke University’s living laboratory and outdoor classroom.
+Since 1931, Duke Forest has served as Duke University’s living laboratory and outdoor classroom.
 It occupies over 7,000 acres of land in Durham, Orange, and Alamance counties.
 The mission of the forest is to facilitate teaching and research across a broad range of topics, and the primary management objectives demonstrate excellence in natural resource stewardship and sustainable timber production.
-The forest also provides opportunity for nature-based, passive recreation.
+The forest also provides an opportunity for nature-based, passive recreation.

 The forest lies near the eastern edge of the piedmont plateau and supports a cross-section of the woodlands found in the upper coastal plain and the lower piedmont of the Southeast.
 A variety of ecosystems, forest cover types, plant species, soils, topography, and past land-use conditions are represented within its boundaries.
-In terms of size, diversity, accessibility, and accumulated long-term data, the Duke Forest is a resource for studies related to forest ecosystems and the environment that is unmatched by any other university.
+In terms of size, diversity, accessibility, and accumulated long-term data, Duke Forest is a resource for studies related to forest ecosystems and the environment that is unmatched by any other university.

 Academic use of the Duke Forest ranges from class instruction to long-term research projects, including studies on vegetation composition, landscape ecology, remote sensing, invertebrate zoology, atmospheric science, and global climate change.
 Background information available for teaching and research includes features such as soils, topography, forest cover, and management records; much of this data is electronically available in a geographic information system (GIS) format.
 A bibliography of past and current studies in the Duke Forest is also available.